Timeline

 Reconstruction of Haragasako Gion Shrine

-Dedication of stone lanterns(donated by Yoshitaka Ichinosuke)
+Dedication of stone lanterns(donated by Ichinosuke Yoshitaka) -MAP No.11-

-Erection of the torii gate at the Kami-Iwata entrance
+Erection of the torii gate at the Kami-Iwata entrance -MAP No.29-

 The dedication of one shrine hall and three curtain hangings

-Donated by Kaita Ento?, Chief Priest.
+Donated by Shishō (祠掌:chief priest):Ento?
+Kaita

 Record of Shimo-Otsuka Jishinsai festival